 - 1 Fork

-Preparation of Pasta alla Carbonara
+Preparation of the Pasta alla Carbonara

 Once the pasta is cooked, drain it al dente, pour it into the bowl with the eggs, add the guanciale, mix quickly with a fork and spoon from bottom to top, and serve!